Home Blog Lawyer for Negligence

 View Profile

-What are the different types of negligence contracts?
+What are the different types of doctrines that apply in negligence cases?

 Negligence contracts are legal agreements between two parties in which one party agrees to be liable for any harm caused by their actions or omissions.